-5 4.2 Stability classification
+4.2 Stability classification

 Typical atmospheric stability parameters include the gradient Richardson number (Ri) and the Monin-Obukhov length (L) (e.g., Stull, 2000).
-Calculation of Ri requires temperature and wind speed measurements at two different heights while calculation of L requires high-frequency flux measurements at a single height.
-As the goal of L-TERRA is to apply TI corrections to a standalone lidar, we preferred to classify stability depending only on measurements available from a lidar.
+The calculation of Ri requires temperature and wind speed measurements at two different heights, while the calculation of L requires high-frequency flux measurements at a single height.
+As the goal of L-TERRA is to apply TI corrections to a stand-alone lidar, we preferred to classify stability depending only on measurements available from a lidar.